 Employers - how to claim for reimbursement of employees earnings

-Employers must complete this form and return it to the ODPP with the necessary documentation to claim for reimbursement of earnings paid to employees who have been absent from work to attend court as a prosecution witness.
+Employers must complete this form (PDF) and return it to the ODPP with the necessary documentation to claim for reimbursement of earnings paid to employees who have been absent from work to attend court as a prosecution witness.

 How to claim for witness fees and expenses